Gate the claim, the price, and the SIU referral — at the authority line

 Claims handling and pricing answer to different rulebooks

-The reason a single AI-governance checklist does not satisfy an insurer is that the obligation depends on what the agent is actually doing.
+A single AI-governance checklist does not satisfy an insurer, because the obligation depends on what the agent is actually doing.
 Claims-intake triage is claims handling; risk assessment and pricing can be EU AI Act high-risk.
-KLA gates each decision against the regime that actually binds it rather than a generic policy.
+KLA gates each decision against the regime that actually binds it.

 NAIC AI Model Bulletin + state unfair-claims-practices law (Model #900)